chef-cookbooks/chef-ingredient/README.md

 It will perform component installation and configuration.
 It provides no recipes.
 Instead, wrapper cookbooks should be created using the resources that this cookbook provides.

+For a product to package matrix, see [PRODUCT_MATRIX.md](https://github.com/chef-cookbooks/chef-ingredient/blob/master/PRODUCT_MATRIX.md)

 ## Requirements

 - apt